 - 3

-After the procedure, the patient will have some rest and be observed for any adverse reactions.
+After stem cell intravenous infusion, the patient will rest for about 1–2 hours under observation for any adverse reactions.

 - 4